kapildev5262/KD-Auction/README.md

 This smart contract is provided as-is.
 Users should conduct their own security audit before using in production.

 ## Thank you!

-Thanks to all contributors who have helped make this project better!